-During her tenure at the Center, Dr. Spiro is studying theoretical, ethical, and aesthetic approaches to literary resistance of Nazism in the 1930s.
-Focusing on three key interwar novels – Djuna Barnes’s experimental novel Nightwood (1937), Christopher Isherwood’s semi-autobiographical Goodbye to Berlin (1939), and Virginia Woolf’s Between the Acts (1941) – her project investigates how these novels document the perilous nature of fascist ideology and present the conditions of racial and sexual marginalization that were already endemic to modern Europe.
+During her tenure at the Center, Dr. Spiro studied theoretical, ethical, and aesthetic approaches to literary resistance of Nazism in the 1930s.
+Focusing on three key interwar novels – Djuna Barnes’s experimental novel Nightwood (1937), Christopher Isherwood’s semi-autobiographical Goodbye to Berlin (1939), and Virginia Woolf’s Between the Acts (1941) – her project investigated how these novels document the perilous nature of fascist ideology and present the conditions of racial and sexual marginalization that were already endemic to modern Europe.
 Specifically, it draws upon connections between Nazism and the notion of the “spectacle” by highlighting the homogenizing effects of the spectacle and contrasting it with aesthetic experimentation and representations of “Other” bodies that fascism resists – the Modern Woman, the homosexual, and the Jew.
-Using the Museum’s collections of published sources, archival records on Germany in the 1930s, propaganda films in the Museum’s Steve Spielberg Film and Video Archive, and collections of advertisements, Dr. Spiro is revising, expanding, and preparing her doctoral dissertation for publication.
+Using the Museum’s collections of published sources, archival records on Germany in the 1930s, propaganda films in the Museum’s Steve Spielberg Film and Video Archive, and collections of advertisements, Dr. Spiro revised, expanded, and prepared her doctoral dissertation for publication.